scottdorman/scottdorman.github.io/_posts/2014/2014-10-05-favorite-visual-studio-extensions.md

 date: 2014-10-05 11:10:58 -05:00
 ---

 The [Visual Studio Gallery](http://visualstudiogallery.msdn.microsoft.com/) is the best place to find tools, controls, and templates to help make your life as a developer easier and more productive.
 Every so often, I publish my personal list of favorite extensions.
 This is something I started back when Visual Studio 2010 was first released.
 A lot has changed since then.
 I have already published my favorites list for Visual Studio 2013 several times.
 As new extensions are released, old ones updated or removed, the list does change a bit from time to time.
-This time, I’m going to separate the list into two sections, those extensions I feel are “must haves” and those I feel are “really nice to have”.
+This time, I'm going to separate the list into two sections, those extensions I feel are "must haves" and those I feel are "really nice to have".

-## The “Must Haves”
+## The "Must Haves"

 These extensions are almost always language/platform agnostic and just make Visual Studio better and/or easier to work in.
 A lot of these, but not all, are from Microsoft, Microsoft DevLabs, or Microsoft employees (current and former).